hmchuong/ML-BoneSuppression/README.md

 4. Run `python test.py` to evaluate your model on the test set.

 ## Acknowledgement
-I would like to thank [LoudeNOUGH](https://github.com/LoudeNOUGH/bone-suppression) and Xinyu Weng (北京大學) for sharing their experiences on this task.
-Also I would like to thank Felix Yu for providing DenseNet-Keras source code.
+I would like to thank [LoudeNOUGH](https://github.com/LoudeNOUGH/bone-suppression) for scratch training script and Hussam Habbreeh (حسام هب الريح) for sharing his experiences on this task.

 ## Author
 Chuong M. Huynh (minhchuong.itus@gmail.com)